Pause your subscribers at specific points in your workflows with Delays.

-A delay allows you to pause subscribers at a particular step of your workflow for minutes, hours, or days before they're allowed to move forward through a workflow.
+A delay allows you to pause subscribers at a particular step of your workflow for a given duration of minutes, hours, or days before being allowed to continue through a workflow.

 The only thing that can pull a subscriber out of a delay early, is if they achieve a downstream goal in the workflow.
 Here is more information on how delays react to goals.

 Any subscriber who reaches that delay will be paused there for 30 minutes before continuing forward.

 To add a Delay, click the + icon wherever you’d like for it to occur in the workflow.